thradams/cake/ownership.md

 ```
 <button onclick="Try(this)">try</button>

 However in C, structs are typically passed by pointer rather than by value.
-To transfer the ownership of an owner object to a pointer, Cake introduces a new qualifier, **\_Obj\_owner**.

-It can also be seen as an owner pointer that owns the object but not the storage.
-(Better names?)

-A pointer qualified with **\_Obj\_owner** is the owner of the pointed object but not responsible for managing its memory.
+#### \_Dtor type annotation attribute

+_Dtor or [[dtor]] tells the static analyzer that the object will have all its
+contents moved, and the contents that are owner references will
+become uninitialized.

+The compiler also needs to ensure that this contract is fulfilled in
+the implementation.

-The next sample illustrates how to implement a destructor using a \_Obj\_owner pointer parameter.
+The next sample illustrates how to implement a destructor
+using a \_Dtor annotation.

-**Sample - Implementing a destructor using \_Obj\_owner**
+**Sample - Implementing a destructor using \_Dtor**

 ```c
 #pragma safety enable